gta5-map/Social-Club-API-cheat-sheet/README.md

 #### 3.2.1.
 Minigames

-_Description_:  Returns informations about several minigames.
+_Description_:  Returns information about several minigames.
 Unfortunately you can't access the stats of other players, so all the requests below return your own (the account who authorized the requests) statistics.

 _Request URLs_:
 * Darts: